prebiotic, probiotic, and postbiotic food sources

 Table of Contents:

-That’s a lot of biotics.
-And we’re not even going into synbiotics and psychobiotics
+Prebiotic, probiotic, and postbiotic: Now that’s a lot of biotics.
+And we’re not even going into synbiotics and psychobiotics!

 What Are Prebiotics?

 Prebiotics are the fuel for the probiotics and mostly take the form of certain whole foods we eat, but we can also synthesize certain prebiotic compounds and add them to supplements or processed foods.
-The whole food sources are usually plant foods and are high in fiber, which probiotics love to feast on.
+The whole-food prebiotic sources are usually plant foods high in fiber, which probiotics love to feast on.

 The word “probiotic” comes from Greek, meaning literally “for life.”
 That alone gives you an idea of how important probiotics are for our health.